grycap/osidle/README.md

 OS_AUTH_URL =
 # In case that a VM is not running, OpenStack returns a "conflicting error" and osidle monitor will notify about them.
 This option allows to ignore such errors (default: False)
 SILENCE_CONFLICTING = False
+# By default, osidle monitor will store the raw data obtained for each VM.
+Changing this option allows to store only the data that will use osidle (default: True, to store the raw data)
+STORE_RAW_DATA = True
 ```

 #### Monitor in foreground